bdusagamer-netizen/ScriptCore-Python-Lib/ScriptCore/README.md

 ```powershell
 python main.py
 ```
+or select the main.py in File Explorer and hit enter/return.

 A window will open rendering the HTML.
 You can copy the standalone script anywhere – it does not need access to the package directory.